Historic hotel rooms and their legendary guests

 Not only is a bar named after her, but also the Joséphine Baker Suite.
 The two bedroom, 1,100-square-foot residence features a photo of the legendary American-born French star on the ceiling.

-Rates for the suite start at $960.
+Rates for the suite start around $6,800 per night.

 Hotel Lutetia, 45 Boulevard Raspail, 75006 Paris, France; +33 1 49 54 46 00